Greece › Mainland Greece Best Places

 - Foot: Athens is not a large city to walk around if you stick to the city center.
 You can cover most of the major sites on foot – use your favorite maps app to guide you accordingly.

 - Buses, Trolleys, Trams, and Metro: Athens’ urban transit service, while efficient, can be crowded and confusing to first-time users.
 Rechargeable, multi-use Athe.ena tickets can be purchased and recharged at all Athens transport ticket offices, as well as the automatic ticket issuing machines located at transit stops.
 They can be used to transfer from one mode of transport to another, and are chargeable for 90-minute, all-day, or 5-day increments.
 Specialized tourist tickets are available that include 1 round trip to/from the airport by Metro or Express Bus, and 3 days of unlimited travel on all other modes.
 Purchase these before boarding.
+As mentioned above, transportation strikes are commonly held on May 1 each year, so avoid booking major travel on that date.

 - Taxi: Taxis are cheap here in comparison with the rest of Europe, but hailing one often involves stiff streetside competition with other ride seekers.
 Drivers will sometimes pick up multiple passengers who are heading in the same direction.
 A handy smartphone app called Beat is a neat way of getting the cab you want at a time you need one.